-There are roughly 42 million people across America without access to reliable internet.
-Today we rely on our ability to connect at any given instant.
-We use it to apply for college, conduct research for term papers, search for job openings, access important health information, and learn about news.
+There are roughly 42 million people across America without fixed internet at home.
+We rely on our ability to connect online at any given instant.
+We use it to search for job openings, access essential health information, apply for college, socialize with friends and family, and so much more.
 The Connectivity Foundation was formed out of the exponential push to go digital during the pandemic.
-Much of the nation isn’t equipped, so we formed a non-profit with a team of passionate people ranging from college students to engineers and tech entrepreneurs.
+Students without connectivity will get pushed further behind.
+To prevent widening the education gap, we must create an immediate solution.

-Our Solution: We plan to take a comprehensive and adaptive approach to best support individual students rather than a blanket solution that leaves many still offline.
-This is in part, what led to the 42 million unconnected Americans.
-To ensure we are successful and helpful, we will work through local city governments and school districts as well as partnering with other nonprofits.
+Our Solution: We take a comprehensive and adaptive approach to best support individuals rather than a blanket solution that leaves many offline.
+This old practice is, in part, what led to 42 million unconnected people in America.
+To ensure we are successful and helpful, we work through local city governments and school districts, and local nonprofits.

 Providing Laptops and Tablets: There are many students who, even if connected, don't have access to the devices required for learning.
 Many higher economic schools have devices available to distribute among students, but others don't.
-With allocated resources, these students will also get the tools they need.
+With allocated resources, these students will also get the tools they need to learn.

-Education Networks: Building out what we call an education network that provides broadband services for affordable prices.
-If we treat a large school as the central location or hub we will build the network within that radius.
-We created a model for a school district in Indiana providing 150,000 kids with high-speed internet for a monthly cost of $4.88 per student.
-This model is just the start of what we hope to do with other school districts around the country.
+Education Networks: A Connectivity Foundation Education Network provides low cost or free broadband service.
+We use a school as the central location or hub to build a network within that radius.
+We built a model providing 150,000 kids with high-speed internet for a low cost of $4.88 per student, per month.
+This model is what we hope to provide to school districts across the nation.

 For more resources about what we are doing and who we are, follow us on LinkedIn, Instagram, and Facebook or go to our website.
 We will continuously post updates about our mission to connect students this fall.
 We are dedicated to explore any and every option and adapt to what every student will need.
-Help us make sure no student gets left behind.
-Donate to this year's back to school fund for students to meet their teachers online.
+Please help us make sure no student gets left behind.
+Please donate to this year's back to school fund for students to meet their teachers online.